alexhunsley/alexhunsley.github.io/index.md

 ## professional experience

-20 years software engineering; 15 of those are mobile focused, specialising in iOS.
+Over 20 years software engineering; 14 of those are mobile focused, specialising in iOS.
+Contracting for 10 years.

+Equally happy working in development teams or being the solo iOS developer on-site.
+I'm fortunate to have worked with some great clients in both the private and public sector.

-Swift, Objective C, Python, Golang, C, some C++, Java.
+Swift, Objective C, Python, Java, Golang, C, some C++ and C#.
 And 6502 :)

 ## education